Naman24363/CO-Assignment/README.md

 # CO-Assignment
 This is our Co-Project Assignment
-In this we have made a working assembler fot R,I,B,J,S type instructions Our group has the following people -
+In this we have made a working assembler and the simulator for R,I,B,J,S type instructions Our group has the following people -
     1. Anoushka Malik - 2024086
     2. Cho Hnin Lwin - 2024165